geoffreygarrett/geoffreygarrett/README.md

 ### Spotlight 💡
 The next launch, retrieved from the
 <a href="https://thespacedevs.com/">The Space Devs</a>' public API, is the
-Falcon 9 Block 5 | Globalstar-2 FM15 & others at the
+Falcon 9 Block 5 | Globalstar-2 FM15 at the
 <a href="https://en.wikipedia.org/wiki/Cape_Canaveral_Air_Force_Station_Space_Launch_Complex_40">Space Launch Complex 40</a> in
 Cape Canaveral, FL, USA
 <img width="17" src="https://raw.githubusercontent.com/lipis/flag-icons/main/flags/4x3/us.svg" />